 Want to see what it's like to work in the big leagues?
 We'll help you.
 We find you internships in major television markets, with professional sports teams or even in your home town, if that's what you are dreaming of.
 And these are just some of the many opportunities for our students.

 As a student, you'll learn to report and narrate stories, shoot and produce video and practice play-by-play and public speaking.
 While you're still in school, you'll get to work at big news events as part of your class schedule, like the students who got a front row seat to history during the 2016 primary campaigns.
 Learn more about the classes you will take as a broadcast journalism student in the university's academic bulletin.

 You’ll study with real pros like Rick Peterson, a TV veteran who still works for NBC News Channel on weekends and in his spare time.
 And Dean Charles Bierbauer, longtime award-winning CNN correspondent who is quick to share his expertise, love of good stories and guidance on how to succeed in journalism and life.

 The Next Step

 When you schedule a visit to our campus, be sure to tell the Visitor Center that you want to visit our campus.
 During the summer, group visits to our school will be on Monday at 9:30 a.m.
-Wednesday or Friday informational sessions.

 Apply today to become a Gamecock.